 If you’re looking for a new credit card, take advantage of the wealth of free online resources to explore your options, understand the fine print and find the right card for you:

-Credit.com: This website is a one-stop resource for tips, tools and a comprehensive learning center that teaches you how to build and manage your credit.
-In addition to providing a solid financial foundation, good credit will help you secure better terms on credit cards as well as mortgage, auto and all other types of loans.
+This website is a one-stop resource for tips, tools and a comprehensive learning center that teaches you how to build and manage your credit.
+In addition to providing a solid financial foundation, good credit helps secure better terms on credit cards, as well as mortgage, auto and all other types of loans.

 The federal Consumer Finance Protection Bureau has created a website to help people make sense of common credit terms.
 This helpful resource shows you how to avoid penalty rates and fees, spells out the terms of introductory APRs and balance transfer offers, and even maintains a database of credit card complaints.